rossetti/KSLBook/docs/04-Chapter4.md

 variable across replications.
 The value of the variable associated with the instance of a `Counter` is automatically reset to 0.0 at the beginning of each replication.
-Lines 2 and 3 within the constructor create the instances of the `RandomVariable` and the `Counter`.
+Lines 2 and 3 within the constructor create the instances of the `RandomVariable` and the `Counter.`

 Since we are modeling a Poisson process, the `initialize()` method is used to schedule the first event using the random variable that represents the time between events.
 This occurs on the only line of the `initialize()` method.
-The event logic, found in the inner class `EventHandler`, causes the counter to be incremented.
+The event logic, found in the inner class `EventHandler,` causes the counter to be incremented.
 Then, the next arrival is scheduled to occur.
 Thus, it is very easy to model an arrival process using this pattern.